Aloe arborescens

-Aloe arborescens, the krantz aloe or candelabra aloe, is a species of flowering succulent perennial plant that belongs to the genus Aloe, which it shares with the well known and studied Aloe vera.
+Aloe arborescens, commonly known as krantz aloe or the candelabra aloe, is a species of flowering succulent perennial plant that belongs to the genus Aloe, which it shares with the well known and studied Aloe vera.
 The specific epithet arborescens means "tree-like".
 Aloe arborescens is valued by gardeners for its succulent green leaves, large vibrantly-colored flowers, winter blooming, and attraction for birds, bees, and butterflies.

 Description

 Aloe arborescens is a large, multi-headed, sprawling succulent, and its specific name indicates that it sometimes reaches tree size.
 A typical height for this species is 2–3 m high.
 Its leaves are succulent and are green with a slight blue tint.
 Its leaves have small spikes along its edges and are arranged in rosettes situated at the end of branches.
 Flowers are arranged in a type of inflorescence called a raceme.
 The racemes are not branched but two to several can sprout from each rosette.
 Flowers are cylindrical in shape and are a vibrant red-orange color.

 Taxonomically, it forms part of the Arborescentes series of very closely related Aloe species, together with Aloe pluridens and Aloe mutabilis.